nickynw/mcqbot/README.md

 Every time a push is made to any branch, a number of checks run by various python packages listed below will be automatically run in a github action workflow.
 The push will fail if there are any further changes or improvements suggested by these packages.
 This is a stringent measure to ensure that the only way code can make it into the project is if the code has been correctly formatted and reviewed locally.

 * #### mypy
     A static type checker for Python that helps catch errors and bugs in code by verifying type annotations and detecting type-related issues at compile time.
+(Uses the mypy.ini file for configuration)

 * #### isort
     A utility that automatically sorts imports in code to make it more readable and consistent.